API Keys

 Choose an expiration (never, 30/60/90 days, 6 months, 1 year) and name the key so teammates recognize its purpose.

 After creation, copy the full token.
-This is the only time the dashboard shows the entire key.
+For user-managed keys, this is the only time the dashboard can display the entire key (we never store the plaintext key server-side).

 Lost keys cannot be recovered—create a new one and update consumers.